 Designate a cleanup time 1-3 times a day

 We used to have to clean up at every meal, but it has gotten a little easier as time has gone on.
 Now we just put the day’s projects away and clean the floors right before my husband gets home from work each night.

 Carefully select which toys come into your home

 My home is very vintage and I strategically decide which toys cross the threshold of my house.
-Because I know these things will most definitely be laying around, I prefer wooden, fabric, metal and antique style toys to complement our decor.
+Because I know these things will most definitely be laying around, I prefer wooden, fabric, metal, and antique-style toys to compliment our decor.

 And speaking of clutter, I have been offering a printable Decluttering Flowchart that I thought you might like.
 I designed it to simplify the thought processes we go through when we declutter.
 It is based on the Kon Marie Method and can be applied to the entire house.

 And if you are wanting to take your organization to the next level, I have an online course that you might like to be a part of, as well.

 Thank you so much for having me today, Cami!

 Always know that your readers are welcome anytime over at She Holds Dearly.